jentery/dh150/index.md

 * Does the work involve simultaneity?
 Does it ask you to balance things or to multitask?
 If so, then to what effects?
 * Does the work address you (hey you! hi there)?
 If so, then how?
 Directly or indirectly?
 Under what assumptions?

-Massaging and manipulation prompt considerations of *discipline, ideology, and pleasure.*
+Massaging and manipulation prompt considerations of *discipline and pleasure.*

 ---